Maine Water Quality at a Glance

 Statewide Compliance and Testing

-• Overall Compliance: The majority of Maine’s approximately 2,800 public water systems meet federal Safe Drinking Water Act standards, though 576 private drinking water wells have exceeded Maine’s safety standards of 20 parts per trillion for PFAS compounds.
+• Overall Compliance: The majority of Maine’s approximately 2,800 public water systems continue to meet federal Safe Drinking Water Act standards.
+However, more than 600 private drinking water wells exceed Maine’s PFAS thresholds — a figure expected to roughly double as testing expands under the new 4 ppt PFOA/PFOS limit adopted in December 2025.

 Major Water Sources and Challenges

-• Surface Water Systems: Only 79 surface water supplies serve 48% of Maine’s population, including major utilities like Portland Water District drawing from protected watersheds and lake systems.
+• Surface Water Systems: Only 79 surface water supplies serve approximately 48% of Maine’s population, including major utilities like Portland Water District drawing from protected watersheds and lake systems with robust treatment protocols.

 Emerging Contaminant Response